Constructor

 -) breaks the string into object keys - While colon (

-:) is used as namespace separator.
-If no namespace found, it is saved under_key.
+:) is used as namespace - object separator.
+If no such namespace found, it is saved under_.

 $ node index.js --my-name-first=John --my-name-last=Doe --my-birthDay=secret --nameSpace:path-subPath=true